Do you know how to find the right land for your off grid homestead?

-San Diego, CA for example and the county is very strict in what types of buildings can be built.
+San Diego, CA, for example, and the county is very strict in what types of buildings can be built.
 Zoning and ordinances are also strict, and you’re more likely to find properties which are part of a development of some kind or suburban neighborhood.
-This poses a problem because then there are not only restrictions on types of homes and zoning (what you are able to do on the property) there could also be Home Owners Associations which could require strict adherence to their rules of their community.
+This poses a problem because then there are not only restrictions on types of homes and zoning (what you are able to do on the property) there could also be Home Owners Associations which could require strict adherence to the rules of their community.

 Ideally, you’ll want to choose a property that is free from as many restrictions as possible.

 Mike Reynolds of Earthship.com has compiled a map with a list of counties in states which are OPEN to alternative building techniques like Earthships, strawbale, cob, etc. This map shows what I think is appropriately named, Pockets of Freedom.
 The map is searchable and zoomable.
 You can also download the older map here.